nahara7/nahara7/README.md

 ### Hi there 👋

-Hi, I'm Nahara.
+ I'm Nahara.
 I love coffee, cats, and music. :coffee: :musical_score: When I'm not coding im usually painting.
 I love collaborating and I'm open to all types of projects !

 Languages and Tools:
-  java, spring-boot, python,  tensorflow...,
+  java, go,  spring-boot, python, docker, helm, kubernetes  tensorflow...,

-Interests: sustainability and agriculture, crypto, AI/ML, open-source...
+Interests: crypto, AI/ML, open-source...

 <!--
 **nahara7/nahara7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.